alicejgibbons/dapr-argocd/README.md

 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Navigate to `https://localhost:8080` in your browser.

 Get the initial admin password:

 ```bash
 argocd admin initial-password -n argocd
 ```

-Using the username admin and the password from above, login to Argo CD's IP or hostname (on our case, we are running it on `localhost:8080`):
+Using the username `admin` and the password from above, login to Argo CD's IP or hostname (on our case, we are running it on `localhost:8080`):

 ```bash
 argocd login localhost:8080
 ```

+You can also access the UI by navigating to `https://localhost:8080` in your browser.

 For a detailed step-by-step process on how to install Argo CD, follow the [official documentation](https://argo-cd.readthedocs.io/en/stable/getting_started/).